Develatio/django-walletpass/README.md

 })
 ```

-you can override individual attributes:
+you can overwrite individual attributes:

 ```